 He takes a conservative/ethical approach to restoration, at the same researching the latest materials and developing innovative techniques.
 He has published numerous articles in books and magazines and participated in several violin restoration classes as a student as well as a teacher.

-He enjoys exploring nature in New England on long hikes and kayak trips with his wife and six-year-old daughter, Sophie Yuzuki.
+He enjoys exploring nature in New England on long hikes and kayak trips with his wife and nine-year-old daughter, Sophie Yuzuki.